udexon/PhosGraph/PhosGraph_MasakNet.md

 The state may pass laws, however, to forcibly remove servers (virtual or physical) which no human owners (including companies) have claimed ownership.

+Automatic expire and purge.

+Each record should show last authorized time.

+Outlaw or ban unauthorized data servers.
+Servers can be removed by police if no owner claims.
+Claim ownership using private key.

+Make money from update authorization.